 - 1. Gain access behind the control panel as described in Section 7.1. - 2.
 Remove the three screws securing the terminal block cover at the rear of the panel. - 3.
-Disconnect the wiring from the control. - 4.
-Remove the three control retaining screws and withdraw the control from the panel. - 5.
-Fit the new control, and connect the wires as follows:- - Blue to terminal 1, Brown to terminal 2 and Red wires to terminals 3 and 4, (or as per the instructions supplied with the control). - 6.
+Remove the three control retaining screws and withdraw the control from the panel. - 4.
+Disconnect the wiring from the control. - 5.
+Connect the wires to the new control as follows: - Blue to terminal 1, Brown to terminal 2 and Red wires to terminals 3 and 4, (or as per the instructions supplied with the control). - 6.
 Re-assemble in reverse order.
 Refer to the User's instructions and the boiler's control cover to set the control.

-7.15 DHW TEMPERATURE SENSOR - Fig. 32
+7.15 DHW TEMPERATURE SENSOR - Fig. 7.3

-- 1. The DHW sensor is positioned in the hot water outlet pipe to the left of the flow switch, see Fig. 34.
+- 1. The DHW sensor is positioned in the hot water outlet pipe to the left of the flow switch, see Fig. 7.3.
 Unplug the two connections and unclip the sensor from the pipe. - 2.
 Re-assemble in reverse order with a new sensor.